 The Hairspray Alternative

 In the video, Atkin says the technique, which should be applied to damp hair, is an old-school trick used by housewives in the 1950s.
-She's not wrong—a sugar-water blend has long been touted as an alternative to traditional hairsprays, dating back several decades and used by housewives and pros alike.
-Many people still consider the spray to be a more natural (and gentler) solution to keep hair in its desired shape, and it’s also used to obtain beach waves in lieu of moisture-leaching saltwater.
+She's not wrong—a sugar-water blend has long been touted as an alternative to traditional hairsprays, used by housewives and pros alike.
+Many people still consider the spray to be a more natural (and gentler) solution to keep hair in its desired shape, and it’s also used by some to obtain beach waves in lieu of moisture-leaching saltwater.

 As lifelong learners at Byrdie—especially when it comes to a simple DIY beauty hack—we were instantly intrigued.
 So we did what any good student would do when presented with potentially game-changing information: We dug deeper.